intel/tiny-tensor-compiler/docs/manual/calling_convention.rst

 A group argument might require multiple arguments in the OpenCL-C code.
-The rule is that the first argument in the OpenCL kernel is a global pointer to a global pointer to the underlying scalar type of the memref and then a global pointer argument follows for every '?' in the memref's shape or stride, ordered from left-to-right.
+The rule is that the first argument in the OpenCL kernel is a global pointer to a global pointer to the underlying scalar type of the memref.
+Then a global pointer argument follows for every '?' in the memref's shape or stride, ordered from left-to-right.
+If an dynamic offset is given, the offset is the last argument.

 .. code::

    func @group_example1(%a: group<memref<i16x5x6>) {}
    func @group_example2(%a: group<memref<i32x5x?x6>>) {}
+   func @group_example3(%a: group<memref<f32x?>, offset: ?>) {}

 leads to